 Front-End Ratio (FER)

 A more significant down payment equals better mortgage rates.
 Why is this so?
 Typically, a lender is taking a lesser risk by offering you less money and ensuring you have more equity in the home.
-There are many lifetime mortgage providers in the uk.
-Ask advice from experts like joslin rhodes first before taking a lifetime mortgage.
 The LTV (loan-to-value) ratio factors in your down payment.
 The higher the down payment, the lower the LTV and the lesser risk the lender assumes.
-If you’ve not saved much for a down payment but are ready to buy, you can refinance into a reduced rate loan later.
-You only need to ensure the provided market conditions are favourable, click to find out more about the perfect personal loan for you.
+If you’ve not saved much for a down payment but are ready to buy, you can refinance into a reduced-rate loan later.

 There’s a lot that goes into deciding on a mortgage, but the above tips are fundamental.
 Remember: a mortgage is the most significant personal expense you’ll ever take.
 Before you accrue such an immense debt, do your homework carefully.
 Go through the figures with a financial analyst or your accountant.
 Finally, consider your financial situation and lifestyle factor – not just currently but into the next 10 or 20 years.

 Last Updated on June 22, 2023 by Lucy Clarke